CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 The CLRX assembler allow to use one of two ways to configure kernel setup: for human (`.config`) and for quick recompilation (ATI CALNotes and the metadata string).

+## Scalar register allocation

+To used scalar registers, assembler add 2 additional registers for handling VCC.

 ## List of the specific pseudo-operations

 ### .arg